WHOmagoo/LaserChess/readme.md

 ###Licence

-Licenced under GNU GENERAL PUBLIC LICENSE, check Licence.md for more information
+Licenced under GNU GENERAL PUBLIC LICENSE, check Licence.md for more information.
+Feel free to make changes and redistribute them as open source software.